-- 38.1 Meetings of committees will be conducted in accordance with Standing Orders 3, 6 to 13, 15 to 30 and 33 to 36, subject to the following amendments:- - (i) all references to "Provost" and "Depute Provost" will be read as "Convener" and "Depute Convener" respectively; - (ii) the quorum for any meeting will be as set out in Standing Order 37.1; - (iii) Standing Order 7.1(iii) shall not apply to meetings of committees; - (iv) Standing Orders 20.2 and 20.3 shall apply only to the Executive and the Education Executive: - (v) Standing Order 29 shall apply only to the Executive, the Education Executive and the Scrutiny Committee; - (vi) at any meeting of the Planning Committee, the Convener may extend the period for transaction of business if he/she considers that it will enable the committee to complete its business; - (vii) the time limit for meetings will not apply to the Appeals Committee, the Appointments Committee or any of the bodies referred to in Standing Order 37.5 - (viii) the Convener of the Scrutiny Committee/Scrutiny Committee (External) may, in the interests of securing open debate, dispense in regard to any item on the agenda with the requirements respecting rules of debate, procedural motions and points of order and will announce to the meeting that he/she is so dispensing.
+- 38.1 Meetings of committees will be conducted in accordance with Standing Orders 3, 6 to 13, 15 to 30 (excluding 17.3) and 33 to 36, subject to the following amendments:- - (i) all references to "Provost" and "Depute Provost" will be read as "Convener" and "Depute Convener" respectively; - (ii) the quorum for any meeting will be as set out in Standing Order 37.1; - (iii) Standing Order 7.1(iii) shall not apply to meetings of committees; - (iv) Standing Orders 20.2 and 20.3 shall apply only to the Executive and the Education Executive; - (v) Standing Order 29 shall apply only to the Executive, the Education Executive and the Scrutiny Committees; - (vi) at any meeting of the Planning Committee, the Convener may extend the period for transaction of business if he/shethey considers that it will enable the committee to complete its business; - (vii) the time limit for meetings will not apply to the Appeals Committee, the Appointments Committee, Planning Committee or any of the bodies referred to in Standing Order 37.5 - (viii) the Conveners of the Civic Licensing, Planning and Scrutiny Committees/Scrutiny Committee (External) may, in the interests of securing open debate, dispense in regard to any item on the agenda with the requirements respecting rules of debate, procedural motions and points of order.
+This power shall assume to be exercised unless the Convener states otherwiseand will announce to the meeting that he/she is so dispensing.
 Any such dispensation will be minuted and may be recalled by the Convener should the requirements of good order and expeditious dispatch of business require it.
 The aim is for the Convener to conduct the meeting in a manner which will encourage interest and participation and without unnecessary formality such as would inhibit or discourage involvement. - (ix) a councillor may attend any committee even when they are not appointed to them, but they cannot vote.
 They may attend all parts of the meeting, whether or not the committee has excluded the press and public, with the following exceptions:- - (a) councillors who are not appointed members of the Appeals Committee, or the Appointments Committee may not attend any part of these meetings; - (b) councillors who are not appointed members of any of the bodies referred to in Standing Order 37.5 other than the Planning Review Committee may not attend any part of these meetings;

-- (c) councillors who are not appointed members of Civic Licensing Committee may not attend any part or parts of a meeting of the committee where the committee has excluded the press and public; and - (d) where the councillor is not a member of the committee, he/she should sit in the public gallery so that it is clear to the public that the member is not part of the body taking the decisions. - (x) Where a councillor has a right to attend a committee under Standing Order 38.1(vii), he/she may speak at a meeting subject to:- - (a) giving notice to the convener of the meeting of the matters the councillor wishes to speak about, at least 24 hours before the start of the meeting; and - (b) the Convener giving his or her consent.
+- (c) councillors who are not appointed members of Civic Licensing Committee may not attend any part or parts of a meeting of the committee where the committee has excluded the press and public; and - (d) where the councillor is not a member of the committee, he/shethey should sit in the public gallery so that it is clear to the public that the member is not part of the body taking the decisions. - (x) Where a councillor has a right to attend a committee under Standing Order 38.1(viix), he/shethey may speak at a meeting subject to:- - (a) giving notice to the convener of the meeting of the matters the councillor wishes to speak about, at least 24 hours before the start of the meeting; and - (b) the Convener giving his or hertheir consent.